MarcelinoV/Sushi-NYC-Sentiment-App/README.md

 ### Sentiment Models

 The major feature of this application is to analyze a sushi restaurant through the sentiment of its reviews.
 This is valuable for not only informing on if a restaurant is performing well but to get a more intimate, on-the-ground insight of what the restaurant is like.
 For this, we utilize popular sentiment models like NLTK's VADER Sentiment Analysis and HuggingFace's RoBERTa Transformer models.
+The outputs of these models when ran on our review data make up the fields of the *sushi_review_sentiment_fact* table.

 #### NLTK VADER